Appizy/appizy-app-embed/src/readme.txt

 The "saving feature" is still in beta version.
 Do not use it for critical business or personal purpose.

 == Changelog ==

+= 2.4.0 =

+* Security update
+* Leverage on .wp-block-button to style toolbar buttons

 = 2.3.0 =